Patrick E. Donovan

-Patrick Eugene Donovan (born May 8, 1964) is an American lawyer and an associate justice of the New Hampshire Supreme Court.
+Patrick Eugene Donovan (born May 8, 1964) is an American lawyer who has served as an associate justice of the New Hampshire Supreme Court since 2018.

 Education

-He graduated from Salem High School in Salem, New Hampshire.
+Donovan graduated from Salem High School in Salem, New Hampshire.

-Donovan received his Bachelor of Arts from Dartmouth College in 1986.
+He received his Bachelor of Arts from Dartmouth College in 1986.
 He received his Juris Doctor from Boston College Law School in 1990, where he served as Articles Editor for the Boston College Environmental Law Review.